dpareasy/inspection_robot/README.md

 ## Documentation ##
 You can find [here](https://dpareasy.github.io/inspection_robot/) the whole documentation.
 Two scripts are missing in the documentation `marker_server.cpp` and `marker_detector.cpp`.
-The first one was already given while the second one has been reused from [another project](https://github.com/CarmineD8/aruco_ros.git).
+The first one was already given while the second one has been reused from [another project](https://github.com/CarmineD8/aruco_ros.git) named `marker_publish.cpp`.